 So far this year you have read different types of text: folklore, poetry, advertising, reports, dialogue, information text and instructional text.
 The comic or cartoon is another form of text.
 Comics have fewer words and lots of pictures so that you can see the characters.
 The story is told over a series of frames some with words and some without words.
 You will also see that comics use many sound words.

 Thinking about the comic

-Let's talk Discuss the Supa Strika comic with your friend.
-Then write a sentence explain what is happening in each frame.
-7 - dd explain what is happening in each name.
+Discuss the Supa Strika comic with your friend.
+Then write a sentence to explain what is happening in each frame.